Your Company Could be Making These Mistakes and Causing a HUGE Cyber Security Risk!

 These two areas govern the types of threats to your organizations data, from without and within.
 Both are equally important and will be examined in more detail.

-The external side of security has to a lot do with keeping unwanted intruders (often called bad actors) out of the system.
+The external side of cyber security has to a lot do with keeping unwanted intruders (often called bad actors) out of the system.
 Many malicious bad actors tend to target weaker and more vulnerable companies that use outdated operating systems or without proper security applications in place to protect them.

 Around 55% of data breaches come from employees not being careful.
 These come from innocuous-sounding things such sending confidential emails via un-encrypted emails that are intercepted by third parties, sharing private links with inappropriate people or clicking on bad links in phished emails that lead to malware or viruses being installed on the user’s computer that gives the bad actors access into the company’s database.